Riada125/Project-2/README.md

     this.props.history.push(`/search/${this.state.userinput}`)
   }
 ```
-The user's input is set in state, and when the input is submitted this state is pushed as props, which, via the `<BrowserRouter>` calls the `{SearchBar}` component.
+The user's input is set in state, and when the input is submitted, this state is pushed as props, which, via the `<BrowserRouter>` calls the `{SearchBar}` component.

 ### The SearchBar